ReeceStevens/embedded-lab-on-linux/README.md

 ttyAMC0.
 This is true for most machines, but you should always check to be sure.

+## Known Issues

+Please check the "Issues" tab for known issues and current workarounds.

 ## Dependencies

 You'll need the following programs installed on your machine: